2024–25 FC Noah season: Season events

 In June, Noah announced the appointment of Rui Mota as their new Head Coach.

 On 1 June, Noah announced the signing of Artak Dashyan from Pyunik.

 On 15 June, Noah announced the signing of Gonçalo Silva from Farense.

 On 18 June, Noah announced the signing of free-agent Artyom Avanesyan, who'd last played for Ararat-Armenia.

 On 22 June, Noah announced the signing of Aleksey Ploshchadny from Van.

 On 24 June, Noah announced the signing of Hélder Ferreira from Anorthosis Famagusta, and Eraldo Çinari from Shkëndija.

 On 27 June, Noah announced the signing of Grenik Petrosyan from Pyunik.

 On 30 June, Noah announced the signing of Matheus Aiás from Moreirense.

 On 1 July, Noah announced the signing of Gustavo Sangaré from Quevilly-Rouen, with Gonçalo Gregório joining from Dinamo București the following day.

-On 8 July, Noah announced the signing of Guðmundur Þórarinsson from OFI Crete and Marcos Pedro from Fluminense.
+On 8 July, Noah announced the signing of Guðmundur Þórarinsson from OFI and Marcos Pedro from Fluminense.

 On 14 July, Noah announced the signing of Imran Oulad Omar from Hapoel Be'er Sheva.

 On 17 July, Noah announced the signing of Bryan Mendoza from Botev Vratsa.

 On 20 July, Noah announced the signing of Arthur Coneglian from Grêmio.

 On 9 August, Noah announced the signing of Yan Eteki from Alcorcón.

 On 16 January, Noah announced the signing of James Santos from Pyunik.

 On 18 January, Noah announced that Pablo Santos had left the club at the end of his contract.

 On 28 January, Noah announced the signing of Bruno Almeida on loan from Santa Clara.

 On 5 February, Noah announced the signing of Nermin Zolotić from Casa Pia.

 On 6 February, Noah announced that they had extended their contract with Virgile Pinson until the summer of 2026, with an option for another year.